su8/pinky-bar/README.md

 The following options are available only in Linux: `-FhHGe`.

-The following option is available only in FreeBSD:
+The following options are available only in FreeBSD:

 | short option | long option | Descrtiption                                                       |
 |--------------|-------------|--------------------------------------------------------------------|